 A good pair of sandals is great for being comfortable on any day in Australia.
 This country is super laid back and relaxed and a sturdy pair of flip flops is well worth the investment.

-I travel with my Rainbow leather flip flops which have gotten me through 80 countries so far.
+I travel with Rainbow leather flip flops, which have gotten me through 80 countries so far.
 We spend 90% of our time in a pair of sandals when traveling around the world.
-The only time we opt for our boots is on bush walks, long hikes, and in busy dirty streets.
+The only time we opt for our boots is on bush walks, long hikes, and dirty streets.
 You can always try hiking sandals like Tevas or Chacos too!

 - What To Wear Hiking In The Mountains